MedPath

 NameTimeMethod

-Progression-Free Survival (PFS) according per Response Evaluation Criteria in Solid Tumors Version 1.1 (RECIST 1.1) as assessed by Blinded Independent Central Review (BICR)Up to approximately 19 months
+Progression-Free Survival (PFS) According Per Response Evaluation Criteria in Solid Tumors Version 1.1 (RECIST 1.1) as Assessed by Blinded Independent Central Review (BICR)Up to approximately 26 months

-Objective Response Rate (ORR) per RECIST 1.1 as Assessed by BICRUp to approximately 19 months
+Objective Response Rate (ORR) Per RECIST 1.1 as Assessed by BICRUp to approximately 26 months

-The ORR is defined as the percentage of participants who achieve a confirmed complete response (CR) or partial response (PR) per RECIST 1.1 as assessed by BICR.
+ORR was defined as the percentage of participants who achieved a confirmed complete response (CR: Disappearance of all target lesions) or partial response (PR: At least a 30% decrease in the sum of diameters of target lesion) per RECIST 1.1 as assessed by BICR

-Number of Participants Who Discontinue Study Treatment Due to an AEUp to approximately 24 months
+Number of Participants Who Discontinued Study Treatment Due to an AEUp to approximately 17 months

-An AE is any untoward medical occurrence in a clinical study participant, temporally associated with the use of study intervention, whether or not considered related to the study intervention.
-The number of participants who discontinue study treatment due to an AE will be reported.
+An AE was any untoward medical occurrence in a clinical study participant, temporally associated with the use of study intervention, whether or not considered related to the study intervention.
+The number of participants who discontinue study treatment due to an AE is presented.

 Trial Locations